San Diego Underage DUI Attorneys

 Under Vehicle Code 23136 VS, California has a zero-tolerance policy for underage drivers.
 No person under the age of 21 can drive with a blood alcohol content of 0.01% or higher.
 In theory, this is a good law, but considering that things like cough syrup and mouthwash can raise a person’s BAC over this amount, it is sometimes seen as a little strict.

 If a police officer suspects that a person has violated this law, he or she will administer a roadside test, typically in the form of a breathalyzer.
-If charged with an underage DUI, the driver risks losing his driver’s license for one year.
-A defense attorney can attend the DMV hearing with the underage driver to challenge the suspension, or to help the driver obtain a restricted hardship license, which would allow him or her to drive to work or school when there are no other means of transportation.
+If charged with an underage DUI in San Diego, the driver risks losing his driver’s license for one year.
+A defense lawyer can attend the DMV hearing with the underage driver to challenge the suspension, or to help the driver obtain a restricted hardship license, which would allow him or her to drive to work or school when there are no other means of transportation.

 Under California Vehicle Code 23140 VC, it is against the law for anyone under the age of 21 to drive when his BAC is 0.05% or greater.
 If the person is stopped while driving and the officer suspects the person’s BAC is near this level, he or she will likely be taken down to the police station.
 There, he or she will be given either a more in-depth breath test or a DUI blood test.